"

 Technical note

 The failure modes are documented.
-The fix must be architectural.
+The fix is architectural.

 In Part 2, we go inside the architecture.
 Most RPM platforms use MQTT for device-to-cloud data collection - it's the right protocol for IoT devices.
 The problem is what happens between MQTT and the care team's dashboard.